Negativland

-Negativland is an American experimental music band that originated in the San Francisco Bay Area in the late 1970s.
-The core of the band consists of Mark Hosler, David Wills (aka "The Weatherman"), Peter Conheim and Jon Leidecker (aka "Wobbly").
+Negativland is an American experimental music band formed in Concord, California, in 1979.
+The core of the band consists of Mark Hosler, David "the Weatherman" Wills, Peter Conheim, and Jon "Wobbly" Leidecker.
 Negativland has released a number of albums ranging from pure sound collage to more musical expositions.
 These have mostly been released on their own label, Seeland Records.
-In the late 1980s and early 1990s, they produced several recordings for SST Records, most notably Escape from Noise, Helter Stupid and U2.
-Negativland were sued by the band U2's record label, Island Records, and by SST Records, which brought them widespread publicity and notoriety.
-The band, along with the Church of the SubGenius parody religion and other "creative" types, were among those given a free website by the University of North Carolina back in 1994 just to see what these creative types would do with a website.
-Negativland coined the term culture jamming in 1984.
-Don Joyce added it to the album JamCon '84 in the form of "culture jammer".
-The band took their name from a Neu! track, with their record label Seeland Records also being named after another Neu! track.
+In the late 1980s and early 1990s, they produced several recordings for SST Records, most notably Escape from Noise, Helter Stupid, and U2.
+The band was sued by U2's record label, Island Records, over U2, which brought them widespread publicity and notoriety.
+The band, along with the Church of the SubGenius, were among those given a free website by the University of North Carolina at Chapel Hill in 1994.
+Negativland coined the term "culture jamming" in 1984.
+The band took their name from a song by the German krautrock band Neu! from their self-titled debut album, with their record label Seeland Records being named after a track from the band's Neu!
+'75.

 History

 1980s

-Negativland started in Concord, California in 1979 around the core founding members of Hosler and Richard Lyons, who were in high school at the time.
-The band released its eponymous debut in 1980.
-A number of releases followed in the early 1980s, but it wasn't until after the release of their fourth album Escape from Noise in 1987 that Negativland gained wider attention.
-Vinyl copies of the album came with "CAR BOMB" bumper stickers, in reference to the album's song "Car Bomb".
+Negativland was founded in 1979 in Concord, California, by Mark Hosler and Richard Lyons, who were in high school at the time.
+The band released its eponymous debut album in 1980.
+A number of releases followed in the early 1980s, but it was not until after the release by SST Records of their fourth album, Escape from Noise (1987), that Negativland gained wider attention.

-Following the somewhat unexpected success of the album, Negativland faced the prospect of being prompted to tour, which they had an inept budget for; to prevent this, they made the decision to craft a hoax press release that claimed that Negativland were prevented from touring by law enforcement, citing "Federal Authority Dick Jordan", because the song "Christianity Is Stupid" from Escape from Noise had supposedly inspired the then widely covered case of 16-year-old mass murderer David Brom killing his family.
-The press release went on to vigorously deny the purported connection between Negativland and the murders.
-The press release was disseminated and discussed, generally skeptically, in local media as well as the Village Voice, with at least one Bay Area television station apparently believing the claims of the press release to be factual.
-The incident became the conceptual foundation for Negativland's next release, Helter Stupid, which featured a cover photo of TV news anchorman Dave McElhatton delivering the Brom murder story, with the album prominently sampling news coverage of the hoax.
+Following the unexpected success of the album, Negativland faced pressure from SST to tour, which would most likely lose them money; to prevent this, they made the decision to craft a hoax press release claiming that "Federal Authority Dick Jordan" had asked them not to tour in light of the Escape from Noise track "Christianity Is Stupid" possibly having inspired murderer David Brom.
+The press release was disseminated and discussed, generally skeptically, in local media and the Village Voice, and KPIX-TV news in San Francisco interviewed the band on the story.
+The incident became the conceptual foundation for Negativland's next release, Helter Stupid (1989).